neoncortex/bashed/README.md

 Also, you can have a file called .bashed-words in a directory.
 The words inside it will be presented when the opened file are from that directory.

+If the highlight module is available, it will also try to extract keywords from the langDefs highlight files, using the \_edithiextract function.
+It will try to extract based on the extension, or it will use the type setted by the user using the ess function of the highligth module.

 ## Variables:
 - edcmd: Contains the command that should be used by es.
 It should be p, or n;
 - editwordkey: the key to be used with bind-key ro call editwords;